Jackbarlow2803/HighFieldRecruitmentTest/ClientApp/README.md

-When a user adds a web app to their homescreen using Chrome or Firefox on Android, the metadata in [`manifest.json`](public/manifest.json) determines what icons, names, and branding colors to use when the web app is displayed.
+When a user adds a web app to their homescreen using Chrome or Firefox on Android, the metadata in [`manifest.json`](public/manifest.json) determines what icons, names, and branding colours to use when the web app is displayed.
 [The Web App Manifest guide](https://developers.google.com/web/fundamentals/engage-and-retain/web-app-manifest/) provides more context about what each field means, and how your customizations will affect your users' experience.